Spatial

 - i.e. If heteroskedacity (p-value < 0.05) is detected around an observation near a cluster/in a cluster \(\rightarrow\) the local neighborhood is heterogeneous \(\rightarrow\) that location is on the boundary of the cluster.

-- Results demonstrate that thebootstrap method can provide a more accurate approximation than the chi-squaremethod
+- Results demonstrate that the bootstrap method can provide a more accurate approximation than the chi-square method

 - The statistic may be used to identify boundaries of clusters and to describe the nature of heteroscedasticity within clusters, i.e. trends of homogeneity or heterogeneity in the neighborhood of a given observation

-Local Moran’s I
+Local Moran’s Ii

 \[\begin{align} &I_i = \frac{x_i - \bar x}{m_2} \sum_{j=1}^N w_{ij} (x_j - \bar x) \\ &\text{where} \;\; m_2 = \frac{\sum_{i=1}^N (x_i - \bar x)^2}{N} \end{align}\]

-- Moran’s I is just the average of all \(I_i s\), \(I = \sum_{i=1}^N I_i /N\)
+- Moran’s I is the sum of all \(I_i s\) divided by sum of weights, \(I = \frac{1}{S_0} \sum_{i=1}^N I_i\)

 - Notes from The Importance of Null Hypotheses: Understanding Differences in Local Moran’s Ii under Heteroskedasticity (Sauer 2021)